Tuesday, September 24, 2024

 The first indication is your level of anxiety.
 Tests have shown that people with high levels of anxieties generally score better on intelligence tests than their more laid-back associates.
 If being anxious makes one smart, then the current Presidential election is going to drive a lot of Americans into genius status.

 The second thing to consider is whether or not you are an early reader.
 People who read at an early age tend to score higher on IQ tests.
-Although it might seem obvious that people who are intelligent were able to read at an earlier age, further investigation suggests that the people became smart because they read earlier and that the early reading helped boost their IQ.
+Although it might seem obvious that people who are intelligent were able to read at an earlier age, further investigation suggests that the people became smart because they read earlier and that the early reading helped to boost their IQ.

 Another relevant item is whether or not you are a comedian.
 People who are funny and witty score high in verbal intelligence and abstract reasoning.
 So, why did the calf walk around his mother?
 To get to the udder side.
 If you found the preceding to be hysterical, you might be a genius.